Pisaasu: Plot

 Siddharth is assured that the ghost of the girl whose life he tried to save is behind all these strange occurrences and goes in search of her family to see if they can help get rid of her.
-He finds that girl's name is Bhavani and her father (Radha Ravi) runs a local ice factory.
+He finds that girl's name is Bhavani and her father runs a local ice factory.
 Siddharth confronts the father and asks him to cremate his daughter to save him from her ghost.
 Siddharth brings the father to his apartment to show him the ghost, when his mother calls from the hospital to tell him that it was actually the ghost who has saved her life.
 Bhavani's father then tries to see if the ghost is actually trying to protect Siddharth.
 When the ghost appears as expected, her father begs her to come home with him, but she remains at the apartment.
 Siddharth understands that Bhavani's spirit never meant him any harm.

 Realizing that the only way Bhavani can rest in peace is by bringing her killer to face justice, Siddharth and his friends attempt to solve the mystery of her death themselves.
-They track down the auto driver that helped Siddharth save Bhavani and he tells them that he saw a green car driving away after the accident.
+They track down Adaikalam, who tells them that he saw a green car driving away after the accident.
 They then manage to track down the green car at a shady workshop.
-The driver turns out to be a young man who stole an orphaned child from the hospital, since he and his wife cannot have children of their own.
-The driver's cousin, who was in the car that day tells Siddharth that she saw the actual car that hit Bhavani that day and that it was not green but red, much like Siddharth’s own car.
-Siddharth then goes back to the auto driver and asks him to differentiate between red apples and green ones, which he cannot since he is colour blind.
+Adaikalam is revealed to have stolen an orphaned child from the hospital since he and his wife cannot have children of their own.
+Adaikalam's cousin, who was in the car that day, tells Siddharth that she saw the actual car that hit Bhavani that day and that it was not green but red, much like Siddharth’s own car.
+Siddharth then goes back to Adaikalam and asks him to differentiate between red and green apples, which he cannot since he is colorblind.

-Finally realising that he himself is the killer, Siddharth goes to tell Bhavani's father the truth.
-The ghost tries to stop him, but he still reveals the truth.
+Finally realizing that he himself is the killer, Siddharth goes to tell Bhavani's father the truth.
+The ghost tries to stop him, but he still does so.
 Over-ridden with guilt, Siddharth tries to commit suicide.
-Bhavani's spirit saves Siddharth from committing suicide by cremating her own body that her father had preserved all this time in the ice, thus moving on to the next world.
-Bhavani's father comforts Siddharth by saying that he is a very kind hearted person and he would have never done that intentionally and that is why his daughter fell in love with him and stayed with him.
+Bhavani's spirit saves him by cremating her own body that her father had preserved all this time in the ice, thus moving on to the next world.
+Bhavani's father comforts Siddharth by saying that he is a very kindhearted person, he would have never done that intentionally, and that is why his daughter fell in love with him and stayed with him.